Alok/OrdAll/README.md

 Is it better than 'thank you for smoking'? (y/n)
 > n

-All done. 'the rock with sean connery' is the 12th highest ranked in the list 'movies' (of the stuf you've ranked so far).
+All done. 'the rock with Sean Connery' is the 12th highest ranked in the list 'movies' (of the stuff you've ranked so far).